Three bills to replace British-era criminal laws get President's assent | Law-Order

 - India

-President Droupadi Murmu on Monday gave assent to the three new criminal justice bills which were cleared by Parliament last week.
+President Droupadi Murmu on Monday gave assent to the three new criminal justice bills, turning them into laws.

+Parliament cleared the bills last week to completely overhaul the criminal justice system in the country by giving definition of various offences and punishments for those.

 The three new laws -- the Bharatiya Nyaya Sanhita, the Bharatiya Nagarik Suraksha Sanhita and the Bharatiya Sakshya Act -- will replace the colonial era Indian Penal Code, the Code of Criminal Procedure and the Indian Evidence Act of 1872.